-Founder and CEO, Joe Byerly
+Founder and Director, Joe Byerly

 I’m passionate about leader development and want to help others to lead with the best version of themselves.
 I created this site to provide a platform for leaders to help each other by sharing lessons learned.
 Lessons that come from our own green notebooks.

 I’m a combat arms officer with over 17 years of experience in combat and training environments and a Non-Resident Fellow with the Modern War Institute.
 I have been fortunate to have mentors who encouraged me to read, write, and publish throughout my career.
 I’ve published articles in ARMY Magazine, Military Review, Strategy Bridge, Small Wars Journal, Task and Purpose, Foreign Policy, and many others.
 I’ve also been featured on Forbes, have been lucky enough to talk about leadership on several podcasts, and have spoken at the Annual AUSA Conference, the Future of War Conference, and Defense Entrepreneurs Forum Annual Conference.

 I’m an Army Officer with more than 16 years of uniformed experience.
 I am passionate about reading, writing, and helping aspiring leaders reach their full potential.
 I’ve published articles in Army Aviation Digest, Marine Corps University Journal, and The Journal of Advanced Military Studies.
 In my spare time, you will find me outdoors, traveling, or playing obscure board games with my wife and three beautiful children.

 Editor, Gary Klein